Medi-Help – A new non-profit association whose mission is to rescue and support teenage girls and young mothers at risk in Sub-Saharan Africa

 Misoprostol is on the WHO list of essential medicines.
 It is effective in stopping bleeding after delivery and from complications after a miscarriage.

-Mifepristone 10 mg is an ideal "morning after pill" with a great track record in China and Vietnam.
+Mifepristone 10 mg is an ideal "morning-after pill" with a great track record in China and Vietnam.
 It has been used safely for 15-20 years and is very popular in Asia.
-It is not currently used in many African countries in Africa even though there are substantial benefits compared with other emergency contraceptives.
+It is not currently used in many African countries even though there are substantial benefits compared with other emergency contraceptives.

 Levonorgestrel is a common and effective ingredient in many contraceptive pills as well as being used on its own for regular contraception or even as a depot injection lasting for 3 months.
 It is used also for emergency contraception but taken more than once monthly it can have potentially harmful side effects particularly ectopic pregnancies and messing up the menstrual cycle.